 Physiological and anatomical information in a single scan

 PET (positron emission tomography) scans provide specific information about organ and cell functioning by distinguishing among healthy, diseased and dead tissue; CT scans provide a detailed picture of the body’s internal anatomy.
-Highlands Regional’s highly sophisticated PET/CT scanning technology combines the physiological information from a PET scan and the anatomical information from a CT scan to provide a comprehensive image of the body in a single scan.
+Highlands Regional Medical Center’s highly sophisticated PET/CT scanning technology combines the physiological information from a PET scan and the anatomical information from a CT scan to provide a comprehensive image of the body in a single scan.

 PET/CT imaging is primarily used to diagnose cancer and evaluate treatment by providing: